sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

    :align: center
    :width: 60%

-- Update the Schema of the Dataset

-Now click on ``Update`` to update the Schema of the Dataset.
-It would display sample data for the dataset followed by the Schema.
+Now click on "Update dataset/schema" to update the schema of the dataset.
+Sample data for the dataset will be displayed followed by the schema.

-In the screenshot below, we create a dataset from a housing.csv file.
+In the example below, a dataset is created from a housing.csv file.
 It is a comma separated file with a header row specifying the names of the various columns.

  .. figure:: ../_assets/tutorials/dataset/2.PNG
    :alt: Dataset